stanford-ssi/Olympus-GroundControl/README.md

 - Bug in graph rescaling on changed units: Autorescaling doesn't work poperly on graphs with converted units
 - Make units changing safer: Currently we don't assert at all what unit we are converting from etc. Once quail reports all units we should turn this on
 - Write readme: In progress
-- Enabled logging: Since quail *should* log stuff to SD this isn't a top prority but it should happen
+- Enabled logging: Since quail *should* log stuff to SD this isn't a top prority but it should happen.
+Note that in development mode the server will reload on any file changes in this repository so the logs should be placed elsewere to avoid a reload loop